 This tool effectively converted all of my Evernote content to OneNote format and imported it into my age-old Microsoft account, effectively making it immediately available to all of my devices.
 As I have just completed this operation prior to starting this blog post, the remainder of this post will be based on my first impressions.
 I'll post an update in the future if I feel it is warranted.

 Admittedly, I already knew this, but I was somehow expecting more.
 In my opinion, the OneNote interface is clunky at best.
 My main collection of imported notes was not imported into the main OneNote note collection, so I had to go about finding them.
 Once I did, I had access to everything from before.
 However, tags didn't seem to transfer over very well and some notes reported partial errors during the import phase (albeit, I have not yet found any actual corruption in the notes).
-I suppose I have become accustomed to Evernote's desktop interface to the point that another approach to note taking design is going to be off putting, but I will do my best over the next few days to adjust to this new user interface.
-After all, I have used the Evernote smartphone application, and short of bewildering sports apps, that is one of the chunkiest user interfaces.
+I suppose I have become accustomed to Evernote's desktop interface to the point that another approach to note-taking design is going to be off-putting, but I will do my best over the next few days to adjust to this new user interface.
+After all, I have used the Evernote smartphone application, and short of bewildering sports apps, which is one of the chunkiest user interfaces.
 It got the job done, however.
 Here's to hoping I can have the same experience using OneNote's similar offerings.

 I'll be toying with the OneNote desktop application over the next week and I will attempt to come to a conclusion on whether to make a permanent switch or bite the bullet and buy into Evernote's Premium feature set.
-In the mean time, I welcome anyone interested in this topic to throw in their own two cents to the conversation in the comments below!
+In the meantime, I welcome anyone interested in this topic to throw in their own two cents to the conversation in the comments below!